isamplesorg/examples/spatial/geoparquet_duckdb_tutorial.md

 6. **Validate Results**: Cross-check results between different tools, especially when implementing custom geospatial operations.

+7. **Use Native Geospatial Functions**: When available, use the native geospatial functions provided by each tool.
+They are often optimized for performance and accuracy.

+8. **Understand Geodesic Calculations**: Be aware that different methods of calculating geodesic distances may yield slightly different results due to variations in the underlying algorithms and Earth models used.

+9. **Start Simple, Then Refine**: Begin with simple calculations (like Haversine) for quick estimates, then move to more accurate methods (like geodesic calculations) when precision is crucial.

 ## 7. Conclusion and Next Steps

 This tutorial has introduced you to working with GeoParquet data using Python, GeoPandas, Polars, and DuckDB.
 You've learned how to: